-How Talent Intelligence Tools Are Disrupting Traditional Workforce Planning Methods
+How Talent Intelligence Tools Are Disrupting Traditional Workforce Planning Model

 Despite it being necessary, most workforces are not carefully planned, measured, and optimized.
 Many companies’ workforce planning teams are not even aware of the current and future workforce gaps limiting the execution of business strategy.

 All this makes workforce planning tough and time-consuming for HR, who already wear many hats.
-The HR team must have smooth HR operations before they perform strategic workforce planning.
+The HR team must have smooth HR operations before they develop and implements a strategic workforce planning model.
 This means finding the time and space to move the nitty-gritty admin work of HR out of the way.
 This is where talent intelligence can come in the workforce planning process.

 Talent intelligence gathers billions of data points on millions of professionals and thousands of organizations to identify optimal talent.
 It allows workforce planning teams to pull information from all different resume formats, various skillsets and job titles, educational accomplishments, and work experiences into a consistent, unbiased format and uses predictive analytics to extract meaningful insights.

-Let’s see how talent intelligence data can optimize workforce planning.
+Let’s see how talent intelligence data can optimize your workforce planning model.
 Let’s assume that a brick-and-mortar retail business is looking to add an online presence.
 They might want to use talent intelligence data to evaluate their ability to hire remote coders and sales representatives over the next decade.
-That would help them develop their strategic goals and transition from brick-and-mortar to a hybrid retail environment.
+That would help them develop their strategic goals and implement a workforce planning model to support the transition from brick-and-mortar to a hybrid retail environment.

-AI-based Talent Intelligence as a Part of Workforce Planning
+AI-Based Talent Intelligence as Part of the Workforce Planning Model

 After talent intelligence gathers all the input in one place, the HR leaders can extract relevant and meaningful data and deliver systematic, unbiased, and coherent information.
 Post that, talent intelligence offers forecasting analytics and valuable insights.

-Due to its potential and science-based approach, talent intelligence is still in the early stage of becoming an essential part of workforce planning and data-driven recruiting.
+Due to its potential and science-based approach, talent intelligence is still in the early stages of becoming an essential part of the workforce planning model and data-driven recruiting.

 Talent Intelligence Helps Organizations Identify Quality Talent

-Talent intelligence can enhance workforce planning and the overall recruitment process.
+Talent intelligence can enhance your workforce planning model and improve the overall recruitment process.
 It can optimize the procedure, streamline it, and return more accurate results.
 It can provide a company with migration reports, analyze source and quality of hire, labor market qualifications and gaps, and comparisons.

 The HR team can identify where alumni workers end up after terminating their employment.
 These insights inform them how their competitors attract and maintain talents.
 They can find which channels are the most efficient in sourcing job applicants and how many results in actual recruitment.